davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 title: "What is Logic"
 date: "2016-07-08"
 excerpt: "I studied logic.
 Now I write software for a living.
 This confuses some people.
 What is logic?
 How is it related to computers?
-I try to explain"
+This is how I understand it.
 ---

 I studied logic.
 Now I write software for a living.
 This confuses some people.
 What is logic?
 How is it related to computers?

-This is my explanation.
+This is how I understand it.

 ### Logic

 Logic is the study of inference: of drawing conclusions, or extracting information out of the information we already have.
+Some examples of inferences:

-If someone says he lives in Boston, then I can __infer__ that he lives in Massachusetts.
-If I know I'm driving 60 mph, and I have 30 miles left to go, I can __infer__ that I still have a half hour left to drive.
-If I know that Smith is a human, and I know all humans are mortal, then I can __infer__ that Smith is mortal.
-If I know that Jones hurts people for fun, then I can __infer__ that Jones is a bad person.
+* If someone says he lives in Boston, then I can __infer__ that he lives in Massachusetts
+* If I know I'm driving 60 mph, and I have 30 miles left to go, I can __infer__ that I still have a half hour left to drive
+* If I know that Smith is a human, and I know all humans are mortal, then I can __infer__ that Smith is mortal
+* If I know that Jones hurts
+people for fun, then I can __infer__ that Jones is a bad person

 And so on.
 This is the kind of thing that logic studies: the process of drawing conclusions.